McDonnell Douglas MD-90

 The shrunken derivative of MD-80 or shorter variant of MD-90, originally marketed as MD-95, was later renamed the Boeing 717 following McDonnell Douglas' merger with Boeing in 1997.

 Production ended in 2000 after 116 deliveries.
-Delta Air Lines flew the final MD-90 passenger flight on June 2, 2020, marking the retirement of the type.
+Delta Air Lines flew the final MD-90 passenger flight on June 2, 2020.
+It was briefly retired before being put into testing with Boeing Commercial Airplanes for the NASA X-66 program.

 It was involved in three hull-loss accidents with only one fatality being a fire related or non-aeronautical accident.

 Development

 The DC-9 series, the first generation of the DC-9 family with five members or variants (DC-9-10 / DC-9 Series 10, Series 20, Series 30, Series 40, and Series 50) and ten production versions (Series 11, Series 12, Series 14, Series 15, Series 21, Series 31, Series 32, Series 33, Series 34, Series 41, and Series 51), was a commercial success with 976 units built when production ended in 1982.
 The aircraft series was an all-new design, using two rear fuselage-mounted turbofan engines, a T-tail configuration, and a narrow-body fuselage design with five-abreast seating for 80 to 135 passengers.
 The success prompted the manufacturer to further develop the first generation DC-9 family into its second generation.